-8.2.20 Fast Read Quad Output (6Bh)
+8.2.17 Fast Read Quad Output (6Bh)

-The Fast Read Quad Output (6Bh) instruction is similar to the Fast Read Dual Output (3Bh) instruction except that data is output on four pins, $IO_0$ , $IO_1$ , $IO_2$ , and $IO_3$ .
+The Fast Read Quad Output (6Bh) instruction is similar to the Fast Read Dual Output (3Bh) instruction except that data is output on four pins, IO_0 , IO_1 , IO_2 , and IO_3 .
 The Fast Read Quad Output Instruction allows data to be transferred at four times the rate of standard SPI devices.

-The Fast Read Quad Output instruction sequence is shown in Figure 24a & 24b.
+The Fast Read Quad Output instruction sequence is shown in Figure 21.
 When BUF=1, the device is in the Buffer Read Mode.
 The data output sequence will start from the Data Buffer location specified by the 16-bit Column Address and continue to the end of the Data Buffer.
 Once the last byte of data is output, the output pin will become Hi-Z state.
-When BUF=0, the device is in the Continuous Read Mode, the data output sequence will start from the first byte of the Data Buffer and increment to the next higher address.
-When the end of the Data Buffer is reached, the data of the first byte of next memory page will be following and continues through the entire memory array.
-This allows using a single Read instruction to read out the entire memory array and is also compatible to Winbond's SpiFlash NOR flash memory command sequence.